DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ### Wand

-Move your right hand and the wand moves (motion controlled)
+Move your right hand, and the wand moves (motion controlled)

 Can't see it?
 Try pressing the trigger to cast a spell.
 If it gets detached from your controller and stuck in the world, then just "grab your right ear": hold the right controller up to your right ear near  your HMD and press the grip button.
 If it still doesn't appear, you may need to restart the game.

 Cast other spells by holding the trigger and moving the analog-stick up/down/left/right to cast the corresponding spell as seen on the HUD.
-This is a special feature of this PJD profile.
+This is a special feature of this profile when enhanced controller mode is on in the [Hogwarts Config](#profile-configuration-options) tab.
 The buttons [A] [B] [X] [Y] also work to cast spells, just like in flat mode (non-VR).

 To **open chests** or collect **field guide pages** or otherwise interact with things, point the wand at it and press [B] on you right-hand Quest controller.